Kings Cross, New South Wales: Bohemian district

 From the 1960s onwards, Kings Cross also came to serve as both the city's main tourist accommodation and entertainment mecca, as well as its red-light district.
 It thereby achieved a high level of notoriety out of all proportion to its limited geographical extent.
 Hundreds of American servicemen on R & R (rest and recreation) leave flocked to the area each week in search of entertainment.
 Organised crime and police corruption were well entrenched in the area – one of Sydney's most notorious illegal casinos operated with impunity for many years, although it was known to all and located only yards from Darlinghurst police station.
 Much of this activity can be related with Abe Saffron, commonly known as Mr Sin or "the boss of the Cross".

+Two serial arsonists, Reginald Little and Gregory Brown collectively killed 21 people in the Savoy (1975) and Downunder (1989) hotels on Darlinghurst Road.
+Although the owner of the Downunder, Abe Saffron, was accused of burning the hotel for insurance purposes there is no evidence this was true.

 A positive influence in the area during that time was the Wayside Chapel, run by Rev Ted Noffs.
 His church was open most of the time, providing a "drop-in centre" and counselling services to many of the itinerants who were drawn to the area.
 The Ted Noffs Foundation Inc., established in 1971, continues his work supporting young people and their families who are experiencing drug and alcohol problems and related trauma.